Assasinphoenix/pyqt5-tutorial/window.rst

 =======
 Example
 =======
-Below is an example of an Window:
+Below is an example of a Window:

 .. literalinclude:: _examples/window.py